dashpay/tenderdash/spec/abci++/abci++_basic_concepts_002_draft.md

   `ResponsePrepareProposal` and reflect the result of the prepared proposal's execution.
 They come into force in height H+1 (as opposed to the H+2 rule in next-block execution model).

-If the Application decides to keep the next-block execution model, it will not provide any data in `ResponsePrepareProposal`, other than an optionally modified transaction list.

-In the long term, the execution model will be set in a new boolean parameter *same_block* in `ConsensusParams`.
-It **must not** be changed once the blockchain has started unless the Application developers _really_ know what they are doing.
-However, modifying `ConsensusParams` structure cannot be done lightly if we are to preserve blockchain compatibility.
-Therefore we need an interim solution until soft upgrades are specified and implemented in Tendermint.
-This somewhat _unsafe_ solution consists in Tendermint assuming same-block execution if the Application fills the above mentioned fields in `ResponsePrepareProposal`.

 ### Tendermint timeouts in same-block execution